mechanoChem/mechanoChemFEM/readme.md

 <B>mechanoChemFEM</B><br>
 =======================================================================
-mechanoChemFEM contains dealMultiphysics: a light library based on deal.ii for ease of mechano-chemical modeling using finite element method, and many examples built on this library.
+mechanoChemFEM contains dealMultiphysics: a library based on deal.ii for ease of mechano-chemical modeling using finite element method, and many examples built on this library.

 Master branch contains the current stable version of the code and documentaion.<br>
 example branch contains the code for all examples.<br>